- Capacity building for local COVID-19 testing

 Germany supports Namibia in its endeavor to reach the sustainable development goals of the Agenda 2030, building on the principle of “Leaving no one behind”.
 Thus, the German Development Cooperation fosters inclusive and sustainable development which means improving livelihoods of people and respecting nature and biological diversity at the same time.

-During the global COVID-19 pandemic, Germany has provided 290 million N$ to Namibian partners in ongoing programs to fight the pandemic and to mitigate the respective challenges on livelihoods and businesses in Namibia.
-Until now, additional resources of about 250 million N$ have been mobilized to support Namibia in mitigating the challenges of the COVID-19 pandemic in the conservation and tourism sector, whereas more than 40 million N$ have been dedicated to support respective measures with focus on health and prevention as well as mitigation of the socio-economic impacts.
+During the global COVID-19 pandemic, Germany has so far provided 320 million N$ to Namibian partners in ongoing programs to fight the pandemic and to mitigate the respective challenges on livelihoods and businesses in Namibia.
+Until now, additional resources of about 250 million N$ have been mobilized to support Namibia in mitigating the challenges of the COVID-19 pandemic in the conservation and tourism sector, whereas 30 million N$ are provided to support safe regional and local trade, and business continuity for start-ups and SMEs.
+This builds on more than 40 million N$ that have been dedicated to support respective measures with a focus on health and prevention as well as mitigation of socio-economic impacts.

 Capacity building for local COVID-19 testing

-Additionally, Germany will reallocate 200,000 € in the framework of the ongoing cooperation of German development bank KfW with UNAM for the enhancement of laboratory capacities to assist in accelerating COVID-19 response measures.
-This will enable the purchase of screening, testing and laboratory equipment as well as personal protective equipment.
+Additionally, Germany will reallocate 200,000 € (appr.
+4 million N$) in the framework of the ongoing cooperation of German Development Bank KfW with UNAM for the enhancement of laboratory capacities to assist in accelerating COVID-19 response measures.
+This support will include funding of a mobile container laboratory for COVID-19 including screening, testing and laboratory equipment as well as personal protective equipment.